ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

 This example requires utmost attention to detail and advanced laboratory and programming skills.
-With, however, a bit of concentrated effort (especially to make programmatic access to then external parallel SRAM bricks), Example Chapter10_08a makes this mammoth calculation let's say as
-_easy_ _as_ _pie_.
+With, however, a bit of concentrated effort (especially to make the hardware and provide for clean, iterator-based programmatic access to the external parallel SRAM bricks), Example Chapter10_08a makes this mammoth calculation let's say as _easy_ _as_ _pie_.

 # Application Description

-The Pi Spigot program is used in this example in essentially the exact form a it was used in the previous Example Chapter10_08.
+The Pi Spigot program used in this example has essentially the exact form that has been used in the previous Example Chapter10_08.
-The algorithms and their implementations remain identically the same.
+The algorithms and their implementations remain, in fact, identically the same.
 The difference in this example is the extension to up to 2MByte SRAM allowing for the calculation of even more digits of
 <img src="https://render.githubusercontent.com/render/math?math=\pi">.